danielmarschall/filter_foundry/wpj/README.md

 - The path to the Photoshop SDK and to Win Flex/Bison (PreBuild event) is already set in the project file.
 Please note that changing these paths is a bit complicated.
-There are several bugs in OpenWatcom where you can only make the pre-build-events shorter, but not longer).
+There are several bugs in older versions of OpenWatcom where you can only make the pre-build-events shorter, but not longer).
   You have to edit the WPJ file with a text editor.
-  Remember how many characters you have added or deleted, and subtract or add them to the number written above the before-instructions (currently 367).
+  Remember how many characters you have added or deleted, and subtract or add them to the number written above the before-instructions.
   This is the number of bytes of the commands.

 - In the code, it is important that all variables are declared at the top of the scope (curly brackets) and that there is no executable code or assignments in between.

+Wrong:

+    int a;
+    int b = GetXYZ();
+    int c;

+Correct:

+    int a;
+    int b;
+    int c;
+    b = GetXYZ();

 Attention!
 Some optimizations break the code